Protect your Android against cyberattacks with Avast One

 Since zero-day attacks are so unpredictable, there's no way to protect yourself fully.
 You can't do everything – but you can do a lot more.

-Avast Free Antivirus not only updates itself automatically as new threats emerge, but it also uses state-of-the-art heuristic detection methods to block and remove unknown malware.
+Avast One not only updates itself automatically as new threats emerge, but it also uses state-of-the-art heuristic detection methods to block and remove unknown malware.
 That’s why a robust and trustworthy antivirus tool is your strongest defense against zero-day threats.